ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/C-traits.md

 <br/>
 <br/>

-### Is the code a bit... similar?
+### Is the code a bit... similar and... ugly?
-Lets pull out yet another trick with traits
+Circular references??
+Repetitive???
+This just isn't the way.
+If only there was something we could do...  wait... could traits help?  how serendipitous!

 <br/>
 <br/>